saprmarks/geometry-of-truth/dataexplorer/dataexplorer.md

     <iframe src="https://saprmarks.github.io/geometry-of-truth/dataexplorer/plots/smaller_than_3d.html" width="48%" height="500"></iframe>
 </div>

 Even with these simple plots, there's already lots to explore!
-For instance, for `larger_than`, can you figure out how the statements vary as you run move along the point clouds (up and to the right)?
+For instance, for `larger_than`, we see two axes of variation: one separating the red and blue clouds, and one running parallel to the point clouds (pointing up and to the right).
+Can you figure out what this second axis of variation is?
 See below for the answer.

 ## Negations